 WAW was my favorite.

-The Campaign in [email protected] Every single enemy in that game apparently was able to carry 25 grenades in their pockets.
+The Campaign in [email protected] was partially ruined by the ridiculous amount of grenades thrown around.
+Every single enemy in that game apparently was able to carry 25 grenades in their pockets.
 I'm talking about Veteran difficulty, anyway.
 That was seriously crazy.

 loved mw1 and tbh what fps fan wouldnt. but i bought mw2 and it just felt unbalanced to me and i couldnt compete anymore. last cod game i bought. i always kept a close eye on the other ones, but with the research i do to choose games, cod still put me off. sometimes good things must come to an end.

 COD4 is THE military shooter in my opinion.
 Overall, COD4 is the best military game ever made when you consider how amazing both the single and multiplayer of that game.
 I've always favoured Battlefield's multiplayer over Call of Duty's, but COD4 is definitely better than any single player Battlefield game DICE has ever made.

 I liked Bad Company 2's campaign over any CoD campaign, but that's just me.